iamkoto/iamkoto.github.io/README-template.md

 ### The challenge

-- Build out the project to the designs provided
+Users should be able to:

+- View the optimal layout for the section depending on their device's screen size

 ### Screenshot